kamchung322/headfirstpython/README.md

     Create custom error message.  see DBcm.py

 ### Chapter 11 1/3 : A Little Bit of Threading - Dealing with Waiting (P461)
+    Ch11Thread.py

+    from threading import Thread
+    t = Thread(target=func_name, args(arg1, arg2))
+    t.start()

 ### Chapter 12 : Advanced Iteration - Looping like Crazy (P477)
+    string.strip() : remove begin/end whitespace

+#### Comprehension
+    replace for loop
+    1.  faster
+    2.  can place in for loop cannot place
+#####    Normal loop
+    dests = []
+    for dest in flights.values():
+        dests.append(dest.title())
+#####    Comprehension
+    dest2 = [dest.title() for dest in flights.values()]

+    listcomp = ['value' 'for loop' 'if filter' ] listcomp, dictcomp, setcomp but no tuplecomp

+#### Generator
+    Use () as generator instead of []
+    Performance is better.
+    return result once available and one by one. use yield instead of return in generator function.

 ### A : Installing - Installing Python (P521)

 ### B : Pythonanywhere - Deploying Your Webapp (P529)

 ### C : Top Ten Things We Didn't Cover - There's Always More to Learn (P539)
+2. Virtual Programming Enviroments
+3. More on Object Orientation
+5. Getting Things Sorted
+6. More from the Standard Library collections.
+        OrderedDict, Counter, ChainMap
+    itertools
+    functools
+7. Running Your Code Concurrently multiprocessing, asyncio, concurrent.futures New Keywords: async and await
+8. GUIs with Tkinter (and Fun with Turtle)
+9. Automated testing
+        doctest, unittest
+10. Debug, Debug, Debug
+        Python's debugger : pdb

 ### D : Top Ten Projects Not Covered - Even More Tools, Libraries, and Modules (P551)
+3. Jupyter Notebook : The web-based IDE
+4. Doing Data Science
+        Best place for data science is the PyData : pydata.org
+        bokeh: A set of technologies for publishing interactive graphics on web pages. matplotlib/seaborn:  A comprehensive set of graphing modules (which integrates with ipython and jupyter notebook)
+        numpy: Store and manipulate multidimensional data(Matrices).
+        scipy: A set of scientific modules optimized for numerical data analysis, which complements and expands upon what's provided by numpy.
+        pandas: provides optimized analysis data structures and tools (built on top of numpy and matplotlib).  pandas is another killer Python application.
+        scikit-learn: A set of machine learning alogrithms and technologies implemented in Python.
+5. Web Development Technologies
+        Flask, Django

+6. Working with Web Data
+        requests, Beautiful Soup, Scrapy

+7. More Data Sources
+        sqlalchemy: the database toolkit for Python
+        www.sqlalchemy.org

+8. Programming Tools
+        Pylint, Python's code analysis tool:

+9. Kivy
+    A Python library for develop multitouch interfaces.

+10. Python Cookbook : OReilly

 ### E : Getting Involved - The Python Community (P563)